Yankee Stadium Food Options: BIG Sandwiches

 As you can see though, not too bad on the calorie meter.
 That’s not much more than a Double Whopper with bacon and cheese.

-BIG Food At Yankee Stadium, Tip #3: The G.O.A.T.
+BIG Yankee Stadium Food Options, Tip #3: The G.O.A.T.
 Burger.
 The “Greatest Of All Time” burger brings in pork products New York-style along with the burger.
 It’s patty of custom-blended beef (like any burger should be), and topped with bacon (SOLD!), pastrami (SOLD AGAIN!), American cheese and something called G.O.A.T. sauce.
 I haven’t tried it, and I don’t yet know what the G.O.A.T. sauce is, but it’s yellow so I’m guessing it’s some sort of mustard or mayo.